snyk-labs/netlify-plugin-snyk/README.md

 ## Plugin inputs

-The plugin can be configured via a `plugis.inputs` section on the `netlify.toml` file.
+The plugin can be configured via a `plugins.inputs` section on the `netlify.toml` file.
 For example:

 ```
 [[plugins]]